People of the Injury Prevention Center

 Chad Brummett, MD

-Associate Professor, Anesthesiology, U-M Medical School
+Professor, Anesthesiology, U-M Medical School

 Director, Division of Pain Research, Anesthesiology, U-M Medical School